wenex-org/cdc-departure/README.md

 #### MongoDB Source

-Only, if you want to have bi-directional sink with your old system.
+Only, if you want to have a bi-directional sink with your old system.

 ```sh
 curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:8083/connectors/ -d '{